chaimPaneth/react-native-jw-media-player/README.md

     android:value="<API_KEY_FOUND_IN_JW_DASHBOARD>" />
 ```

-... and These lines (This is needed for the controls bar in notification center).
+... and these lines (This is needed for the controls bar in notification center).

 ```
 <receiver android:name="androidx.media.session.MediaButtonReceiver">